alter5/citygo-frontend-angular/README.md

 CityGo allows users to find vacation routes for any city.
 It is integrated with Google Maps to allow users to navigate the trip on their device.

 ### Tech Stack:
-* The front-end of this application uses Angular, Angular Material, and Tailwind.
+* The frontend of this application uses Angular, Angular Material, and Tailwind.
-* The back-end uses Node.js and PostgreSQL for storing the trips.
-To view the back-end implementation, see this [repo](https://github.com/alter5/citygo-backend-node "CityGo backend repo").
+* The backend uses Node.js and PostgreSQL for storing the trips.
+To view the backend implementation, see this [repo](https://github.com/alter5/citygo-backend-node "CityGo backend repo").
 * APIs used:
   * Google Maps: For place info and navigating trips
   * Unsplashed: For images of trip places
-  * Data.gov: The back-end parses a .csv file containing every US city, and stores it in the database.
+  * Data.gov: The backend parses a .csv file containing every US city, and stores it in the database.
     * This prevents excessive calls to the Google Maps API when using city data.